No results were found...

 Migle, Shuvro and Nikol, MailerLite development team

 Online reviews make a huge impact.
-Displaying them on your website can increase conversions by 270%, while 80% of people are more likely to buy products with reviews. 🤯
+Displaying them on your website can increase conversions by 270%, while 74% of people look at multiple review sites before buying. 🤯

 If you have happy customers, getting reviews isn’t rocket science—you just need to ask for them at the right time.
 Review request emails are the easiest way to do this as you can automatically send them to every customer at the optimal time.